bkuri/rightfoot/README.md

 In order to start using rightfoot is to issue the following command:`$ npm start`, which will start the wizard automatically.
 Simply follow the on-screen instructions to generate a valid `variables.cson` and other required files.

+The wizard will let you choose from the available templates, as well as choosing libraries from weborama's CDN.

+Once the wizard has finished generatin said files, you can proceed to creating your banner by editing files inside the `app` directory.
+Rightfoot comes bundled with stylus, marko and coffeescript interpreters, which are excellent RAD tools that allow you to generate css, html, and js respectively.
+You can also just use css/html/js files if you prefer.

-You can then add your assets (images, videos, non-CDN libraries, audio files, etc) inside the `app/assets` subdirectory.
+finally, you can add your assets (images, videos, non-CDN libraries, audio files, etc) inside the `app/assets` subdirectory and they will be integrated into your project automatically.

 Building
 --------